wesh92/lumia-kenkyu/README.md

 ## Setup

 1. Clone this repository.
 2. Ensure you have Poetry installed.
-If not, install it following the instructions at [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation).
+If not, install it following the instructions at [Python Poetry Docs](https://python-poetry.org/docs/#installation).
 3. Navigate to the project root and install dependencies using Poetry:
    ```
    poetry install